kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 -   The Kubelet's admission handler is updated to consider node allocatable resource claims in `Pod.Status`.
 -   API validation restriction implemented in `pkg/apis/core/validation/validation.go` blocking In-Place Pod Resizing for pods utilizing DRA node allocatable resources.
--   All unit and integration tests outlined in the Test Plan are implemented and verified.
+-   All unit and integration tests outlined in the Test Plan for the alpha scope are implemented and verified.

 #### Alpha2